🧬

 Common inquiries about the breed

-They have a short coat but do shed, especially during seasonal changes, requiring regular brushing.
+They have a short coat but do shed, particularly during seasonal changes, requiring regular brushing.

 View Official FCI Standard